chipsalliance/firrtl-spec/abi.md

 Property types have no defined ABI, and may not affect any other guarantees of the ABI.

+TODO: 0-width vectors?

+Property types have no defined ABI, and may not affect any other guarantees of the ABI.

 ### Constant Types

 Constant types are a restriction on FIRRTL types.